(Plastic Surgery of the Nose)

 The nose will be injected with a numbing medication and epinephrine.
 The epinephrine will prevent excessive bleeding.
 An incision will be made either inside the nostril or outside the nostril, across the ridge between the nostrils.
 The skin will then be lifted off the cartilage of the nose.

 Remodeling Bone and Cartilage

-Depending on the desired outcome, some nasal bone may be removed, fractured, and reset to a new shape.
+Depending on the desired outcome, some nasal bone may be removed, or fractured and reset to a new shape.
 Cartilage may also be trimmed.
-Other techniques involve placement of tissue grafts (bone, cartilage, or mucosa) from the patient or a donor or a synthetic graft.
+Other techniques involve placement of tissue grafts of bone, cartilage, or mucosa from the patient, a donor, or a synthetic graft.
 They will be used to help remodel the shape of the nose.
 For example, the tip of the nose may be narrowed or raised, or the slope of the nose may be reduced or increased.
 The shape or size of the nostrils may also be changed.